MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 ms.author: jswymer
 ---

-# Moving Custom Fields From Base Application to Extensions
+# Moving Custom Fields From the Base Application to an Extension

 This article describes how to move a custom field, which was originally added directly to a base application table object, to an extension and migrate the data from the base application table to the table that is added by a table extension object.